lemuelgavinsaret/starter-academic/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Publications"
+title = "Research Papers"
-subtitle = ""
+subtitle = "This section includes my published conference papers and undergraduate thesis"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.